Justin01Wu/WebApp/spnego/README.md

 + Also services are using its public key to verify token, which forces services stay inside enterprise network, which should go to cloud

 ## new project benefits
-+ It is much simpler thanKeyCloak, just 3 java classes, less than 100 code line
++ It is much simpler than KeyCloak, just 4 java classes, less than 100 code line
-+ It is too simple to make a bug
 + It is stateless, KeyCloak is stateful
++ It doesn't need a database, no administrator
++ It is solid because it is too simple
 + It give you JWT token directly, which KeyCloak didn't
 + Won't sync status after the token is created, so no performance issue
 + Client side also become simpler, 3 filters are merged into one filter, no dependency on this project
++ Modern application is even more simpler with enabled CORS, because JavaScript can directly call it now
-+ No refresh token, Client can easily use existing access token to get new access token
++ No refresh token, Clients can easily use existing access token to get new access token